 There’s more than one FTSE

 Combine the FTSE100 and FTSE 250 and you get the FTSE 350.
-Then there’s the FTSE Small Cap, which includes over 280 companies that are smaller than those in the FTSE 100 & 250.
+Then there’s also the FTSE Small Cap, which includes over 280 companies that are smaller than those in the FTSE 100 & 250.
 Together they are known as the FTSE All-Share.

-Why should you care about the FTSE 100?
+Why care about the FTSE 100?

-However, a to lower the influence of the FTSE 100 on the total value of your investments can be to spread your money across assets and markets.
-In other words, instead of favouring the FTSE 100, you could buy a large number of investments (e.g. shares, bonds, property, and commodities) and invest in different indices (e.g. US-based S&P 500 and Japan’s Nikkei 225).
+However, a to lower the influence of the FTSE 100 on the total value of your investments would be to spread your money across assets and markets.
+In other words, instead of favouring the FTSE 100, you could buy a large number of investments (e.g. shares, bonds, property, and commodities) and invest in different indices (e.g. the US-based S&P 500 and Japan’s Nikkei 225).

-Our graph is based on past performance and past performance is not a reliable indicator of future results.
+Past performance is not a reliable indicator of future results.